This article was written in collaboration with Dr. Timothy Garvey, MD.

 Expert panels recommend that obese adults, as well as adults with overweight and comorbid conditions, lose 10% of their initial body weight.
 A comprehensive program of life modification is considered the first step to achieving this goal.
 Comprehensive lifestyle modification programs provide sessions to modify eating and activity habits.
 Obese individuals can lose weight by following reducing diets that vary widely in macronutrient composition whether it is low carb or low fat.
 A diet following the Mediterranean diet concept allows for cardiometabolic protection.
 Caloric restriction is the key determinant of weight loss.
 The choice of a diet should also address patient preferences since it will facilitate adherence.

 Physical activity plays a critical role in improving cardiovascular health in average-weight and obese individuals.
 Even in the absence of significant weight loss, aerobic physical activity has been shown to reduce blood pressure, lipids, and visceral fat which is related to improved glucose tolerance and insulin sensitivity, and glycemic control in diabetic patients.
 Physical exercise can facilitate the maintenance of lost weight.
-The most recent WHO guidelines on physical activity recommend that adults perform at least 150-300 mins of moderate-intensity aerobic exercise (65% to 75% max heart rate), a 75-150 mins of vigorous-intensity (76% to 93% max heart rate) aerobic exercise or an equivalent combination of the two, each week.
+The most recent WHO guidelines on physical activity recommend that adults perform at least 150-300 mins of moderate-intensity aerobic exercise (65% to 75% max heart rate), 75-150 mins of vigorous-intensity (76% to 93% max heart rate) aerobic exercise or an equivalent combination of the two, each week.
 Muscle strengthening exercises involving all major muscle groups should also be performed 2d/wk at a moderate intensity.
 Adherence to these guidelines is associated with a 23% to 40% reduction in cardiovascular mortality and a 30% reduction in all-cause mortality.

 - Bariatric treatment of Obesity:

 Surgical treatment of Obesity constitutes the gold standard of Obesity treatment.
-It is recommended for patients with severe obesity with a BMI of >40, patients with BMI>35 and one or more severe obesity-related comorbidities, and patients with a BMI of 30-35 with uncontrolled diabetes mellitus or metabolic syndrome.
+It is recommended for patients with severe obesity with a BMI of >40, patients with a BMI>35 and one or more severe obesity-related comorbidities, and patients with a BMI of 30-35 with uncontrolled diabetes mellitus or metabolic syndrome.

 Different types of surgeries are available.
-However, the adjustable gastric band is not recommended any more due to complications and relatively minimal weight loss achieved compared to other techniques.
+However, the adjustable gastric band is not recommended any more due to complications and the relatively minimal weight loss achieved compared to other techniques.
 The laparoscopic gastric sleeve resects most of the body and all the fundus of the stomach creating a long narrow tubular stomach.
 It has gained popularity in recent years.
 It produces on average a weight loss of 15-28%.
 In the Roux-en-Y gastric bypass, a small pouch is formed by dividing the upper stomach and joining it to the resected part of the jejunum, excluding the duodenum.
 The food bypasses the stomach and the upper small bowel thereby restricting the size of the stomach and causing some malabsorption.
 This may be a better choice in patients with severe obesity and uncontrolled diabetes mellitus.

-Gastric bypass reduces the weight by an average of 25-35% and reduces the risks of cardiovascular disease; including myocardial infarction, congestive heart failure, and strokes and improves mortality in patients with severe obesity.
+Gastric bypass reduces weight by an average of 25-35% and reduces the risks of cardiovascular disease; including myocardial infarction, congestive heart failure, and strokes and improves mortality in patients with severe obesity.

 - Medical treatment of Obesity:

-The medical therapy for obesity has had a difficult start with poor safety and efficacy track- records of previous anti-obesity drugs and the lack of compelling targets for drug discovery.
+Medical therapy for obesity has had a difficult start with poor safety and efficacy track- records of previous anti-obesity drugs and the lack of compelling targets for drug discovery.

 Effective medical management requires first and above all a multi-prong approach to lifestyle which must be maintained during the follow-up.
 Pharmacotherapy is not a cure for obesity because of the complex interaction between social and physiological factors that cause and sustain obesity.
-Safety has been the downfall of many drugs in the past with fenfluramine that were withdrawn because of evidence of small but definite incidence of pulmonary hypertension and valvular heart disease.
+Safety has been the downfall of many drugs in the past with fenfluramine that were withdrawn because of evidence of small but definite incidences of pulmonary hypertension and valvular heart disease.

 The use of dietary supplements is very common among people trying to lose weight.
 Some common therapies include caffeine, chromium, cinnamon, garcinia, and green tea extract.
 The FDA does not regulate the supplement industry, but after several reports of harm associated with the use of weight loss products, the FDA has withdrawn many weight loss ingredients of non-prescription products including ephedra, phenylpropanolamine, aloe, cascara sagrada.
 There is a lack of scientific evidence for most dietary supplements which achieve very minor weight loss benefits and have significant side effects and interactions with other medications.